skaempfer/nitro-graphql-dependency-error/README.md

  Expected behaviour in both environments:

-- On Linux you will be served the Nuxt example page
+- On Linux you will be served the Nitro default reoute response.
 - On Windows you will be served a server error page 500.
 Observing the console output you will see the following message
   ```
   [nitro] [request error] [unhandled] Cannot find package '<yourpath>\nitro-app\.output\server\node_modules\graphql\' imported from <yourpath>\nitro-app\.output\server\chunks\index.mjs